2do2go/mongodbext/README.md

 	* count: count of object that have been updated
 	* obj: only for findAndModify operation.
 Object before or after update (depends on `options.new` field)
 * `beforeRemove`:
-	* `condition`: selector for objects which should be deleted
+	* condition: selector for objects which should be deleted
-	* `options`: options for remove
+	* options: options for remove
 * `afterRemove`:
-	* `count`: count of objects that have been removed
+	* count: count of objects that have been removed
-	* `obj`: for findAndModify operation only.
+	* obj: for findAndModify operation only.
 Object before remove operation

 More information about how hooks work can be found on [mhook documentation page](https://github.com/okv/node-mhook)